How to Prevent Gum Disease

 Importance of Oral Hygiene

-Use a soft-bristled toothbrush and fluoride toothpaste.
-Brush for at least two minutes, covering all surfaces of your teeth.
+• Proper Brushing Techniques: Use a soft-bristled toothbrush and fluoride toothpaste, brushing for at least two minutes.

 Lifestyle Changes to Prevent Gum Disease

-Control diabetes and other conditions that can affect gum health.
+• Managing Medical Conditions: Control diabetes and other health issues that affect gum health.

 Home Remedies for Gum Disease

-Rinse with a mixture of salt and warm water to reduce inflammation and kill bacteria.
+• Saltwater Rinse: Rinsing with a mixture of salt and warm water can help reduce inflammation and kill bacteria.
+This simple solution can provide temporary relief and promote healing.

 Impact of Diet on Gum Health